-Two days later, she tested her at another audiologist, and her fears were confirmed.
-“It was a pretty hectic four months of finding out that all three of our kids were deaf.”
+Two days later, she was tested at another audiologist, and her fears were confirmed.
+“It was a hectic four months of discovering that all three of our kids were deaf.”

 The family moved swiftly to make up for the lost time to get the children on track to be able to communicate.